Best Baits for Blue Catfish – Cut Bait Guide & Scent Strategy

 This makes cut bait the #1 bait for blue catfish — but how you present that bait matters even more.
 In this guide, you’ll learn why suspended cut bait that drifts naturally across ledges, channels, and breaklines consistently catches more blue catfish.
 You’ll also discover how rigs like the FATKAT Bobber Rig enhance scent dispersion, vibration transmission, and presentation quality.

-Frequently Asked Questions (FAQ) about Blue Catfish Bait Selection
+Blue Catfish Bait Selection

 It is simple science.
 Suspended bait excels because scent disperses better off the bottom.
 When coupled with drifting bait, you caste a wide net and attract more blue catfish.